m-rivera/ljmd/README.md

 There is an additional Jupyter notebook which contains the same code with blank spaces for students to annotate.
+The `animations/` contains files to make instructive animations using `manim` v10.0.0.
+They are beginner animations, so don't expect best practices.

 ## Outputs